Tyler Flatt

 Tyler Flatt was born and raised in southern Ontario, Canada.
 A classicist by training, Flatt is passionate about making the history, culture, and languages of ancient Greece and Rome more familiar and accessible to contemporary audiences.
 He is dedicated to the ongoing interpretation and transmission of the best of the classical tradition.

-Flatt’s work has appeared in The Classical Journal, Classical World, The Classical Review, The Journal of English and Germanic Philology, and Vigiliae Christianae, and he is the host of the Daily Dose of Latin, a video series devoted to short explanations of passages from the Vulgate, the Latin Bible of medieval Europe.
+Flatt’s work has appeared in The Classical Journal, Classical World, The Classical Review, The Journal of English and Germanic Philology, and Vigiliae Christianae, and he is the founding host of the Daily Dose of Latin, a video series devoted to short explanations of passages from the Vulgate, the Latin Bible of medieval Europe.
 He is also the faculty leader of Boyce’s Shakespearean society, The Happy Few.

 Ask A Professor